Venezuela's Guaido says Norway talks to continue

-Venezuela's opposition leader Juan Guaido said that talks hosted by Norway between his delegation and that of President Nicolas Maduro would continue despite Wednesday's discussions ending "without agreement."
+Venezuelan opposition leader Juan Guaido said talks hosted by Norway between his delegation and that of President Nicolas Maduro would continue despite Wednesday's discussions ending "without agreement."

 "We thank the Norwegian government for its desire to contribute to a solution to the chaos our country is suffering.
 We're prepared to continue alongside them," Guaido said in a statement.